documentationfor yFiles for HTML 3.0.0.1

 Connectivity

-To answer the question of which parts of a graph are reachable from other parts by following the edges (respecting or ignoring their direction), the different connectivity algorithms are of good help.
+To determine which parts of a graph are reachable from other parts by following the edges (respecting or ignoring their direction), connectivity algorithms can be used.

-They offer services to check if a graph is connected, strongly connected or even biconnected or how the nodes could be distributed to two or more partitions containing only nodes that are not connected to each other.
-In addition, there is an algorithm that detects the subgraphs components where each node has at least a user-specified minimum degree.
+These algorithms provide functionality to check if a graph is connected, strongly connected, or biconnected.
+They also determine how the nodes can be distributed into two or more partitions containing only nodes that are not connected to each other.
+In addition, an algorithm detects the subgraphs components where each node has at least a user-specified minimum degree.

 Connected Components